interopxyz/GeoDex/README.md

 # GeoDex
-A library of curve, surface, and volume equations.
+A .NET Library of curve, surface, and volume equations.

 ### References
 Equations derived from the following sources